 The Marketing Phase

-Once the preparation phase is completed, the advisor will begin contacting the entities from the prospective buyers list.
-The advisor approaches each buyer and interested parties will be presented with an investment teaser that provides an overview of the opportunity.
-Each potential buyer will then begin their own process of analyzing the prospect of purchasing the company and the potential fit with their acquisition criteria.
+Once the preparation phase is completed (data room, audited financials, contracts), begin contacting potential acquirers.
+The advisor approaches each suiter and interested parties will be presented with a summary that provides an overview of the opportunity.
+Each potential acquirer will begin their own process of analyzing the prospect of consolidation and the potential fit with their acquisition criteria.

 The Diligence Phase

-Once the marketing phase ends, the M&A process generally becomes more formal.
-At this stage, it is clear to the seller, which buyers are still interested, and a range of valuations and deal structure for the transaction becomes more apparent.
-The seller and their advisor can create a shortlist in which they selects only the buyers that are approved to continue with the process.
+Once the marketing phase ends, the process generally becomes more formal.
+At this stage, it is clear to the institution, which acquirers are still interested, and a range of valuations and deal structure for the transaction becomes more apparent.
+The institution and the advisor can create a shortlist in which they select only the acquirers that are approved to continue with the process.

-Once the winning bid is determined, the acquirer and the seller have to begin a complex negotiation phase that will hand over the business.
+Once a winning offer has been determined, the acquirer and the institution have to begin a negotiation phase with the goal of integrating the institutions.

-The purchase and sale agreement (PSA) is the settlement of the entire sale as followed within the boundaries of the original Letter of Intent (LOI).
+The merger agreement (MA) is the settlement of the consolidation as followed within the boundaries of the original Letter of Intent (LOI).

 Transitional service agreement

-A traditional service agreement is when the seller will provide transitional support to the buyer.
-This can include, but is not limited to accounting, human resources, and other management positions.
+A traditional service agreement is when the institution will provide transitional support to the acquirer.
+This can include but is not limited to offices of deans of education, accounting, human resources, and other management positions.

-Vendor financing generally occurs when there is a gap between the purchase price and the financeable asset base of the seller.
+Vendor financing generally occurs when there is a gap between the acquisition value and the financeable asset base of the institution.

-The final phase involves the transitioning of the business from the seller to the buyer after the business has been sold.
-A strong transitional service agreement (TSA) can generally limit conflict and assist with a smooth hand.
+The final phase involves the transitioning to the acquirer after the transaction.
+A strong transitional service agreement (TSA) can generally limit conflict and assist with a smooth hand to the new organization.